loucilvr/google-survey-app/README.md

 ```

-Finally, to view the saved entries on the Google spreadsheet, you must have proper authorization to view it.
+Finally, to view the saved entries on the Google spreadsheet, navigate to the spreadsheet on your browser.
+(Only authorized users can view this spreadsheet unless configured as a public spreadsheet)
 <br/>
 <br/>

-If I have not shared this with you personally and you would like to run the app  and see it working for your own project,
+If I have not shared this with you personally and you would like to run the app and see the data saved to your own Google Sheet,
-sign up for an API credentials through the central [Google Developers Site](https://console.developers.google.com/start/api?id=sheets.googleapis.com).
+sign up for an API credentials through the central [Google Developers Site](https://console.developers.google.com/start/api?id=sheets.googleapis.com) and replace SPREADSHEET_ID as well as the credentials.json file.